RyanXSharp/ryanxsharp.github.io/_pages/about.md

 I'm a machine learning engineer at [IGS Energy](https://www.igs.com/) where I design energy demand forecasting models for >1M buildings across the US and also develop other ML/AI-powered tools.

-Prior to this, I was a researcher at [UT Dallas](https://www.utdallas.edu/) working on robust representation learning in class-imbalanced scenarios under the supervision of [Prof. Rishabh Iyer](https://sites.google.com/view/rishabhiyer/home).
+Prior to this, I was a graduate researcher at [UT Dallas](https://www.utdallas.edu/) working on robust representation learning in class-imbalanced scenarios under the supervision of [Prof. Rishabh Iyer](https://sites.google.com/view/rishabhiyer/home).